zakirhere/android-projects/README.md

 # android-projects
-Working on different android project with Dhaval Shah.
+Working on different android projects with Dhaval Shah.